Robert L. McLeod: Career

-In December 1942, McLeod requested and was granted a leave of absence from Centre in order to serve in the United States Navy as a chaplain.
+In December 1942, McLeod requested and was granted a leave of absence from Centre in order to serve in the United States Navy Chaplain Corps.
 Upon his departure, he offered his resignation as president but the board of trustees urged him to keep the position.
 During the 1942–1943 academic year, McLeod was one of four college faculty members on leave with the armed forces.
 The other three members were a professor of German, a professor of biology and mathematics, and a physical education professor who was also the head coach of the football team.
 James Hewlitt, dean of the college, became acting president upon his departure and held the position until September 1944, when the school hired Robert J. McMullen, a Centre alumnus, to be co-president alongside McLeod, based in Danville and with the full responsibilities of the office.

 McLeod's first two years in the Navy were spent in Washington, D.C., as director of the theological portion of the V-12 Program, after which he spent a year aboard the aircraft carrier USS Antietam in the Pacific.
 After the end of World War II, McLeod resigned on November 14, 1945, five days after McMullen submitted his resignation.
 While McLeod's was effective immediately, McMullen remained at Centre until October 1946.

 After leaving Centre, McLeod went to preach in St. Joseph, Missouri, where he stayed for four years.
 He decided to return to Florida after suffering a heart attack before going back to Missouri five years later to join the faculty at Lindenwood College as a professor of religion.
 He spent eighteen months working for the Pi Kappa Alpha national office, where he helped bring reforms to the fraternity's rules and ceremonies.
 Following his resignation from the fraternity position, he went to Memphis, Tennessee, and later New Orleans, to help ministers of churches in each city: in Memphis, he was associate minister of a church for five years, and in New Orleans, he spent two years at a church whose minister had recently had a heart attack.
 He left New Orleans upon his retirement in 1967.

 A short time later, the church in Winter Haven at which McLeod had worked earlier in his career offered him a part-time position as a minister of visitation and counseling, which he accepted.
 He spent much of the next fourteen years working in Winter Haven and permanently retired in 1981.